apache/flink/docs/ops/state/state_backends.md

 **Reading Column Family Options from flink-conf.yaml**

-When an `OptionsFactory` implements the `ConfigurableRocksDBOptionsFactory` interface, it can directly read settings from the configuration (`flink-conf.yaml`).
+When a `RocksDBOptionsFactory` implements the `ConfigurableRocksDBOptionsFactory` interface, it can directly read settings from the configuration (`flink-conf.yaml`).

 The default value for `state.backend.rocksdb.options-factory` is in fact `org.apache.flink.contrib.streaming.state.DefaultConfigurableOptionsFactory` which picks up all config options [defined here]({{ site.baseurl }}/ops/config.html#advanced-rocksdb-state-backends-options) by default.
 Hence, you can configure low-level Column Family options simply by turning off managed memory for RocksDB and putting the relevant entries in the configuration.